-To me the start of the new school year feels more like the the “New Year” than it does in January.
+To me, the start of the new school year feels more like the “New Year” than it does in January.
 We are all fairly well-rested from the summer, the kids are starting a whole new adventure as they head back to school, and everything feels fresh and possible.
 I find myself setting good intentions for my personal life and my work life, I am thinking about my goals and what I would like to accomplish this year, I feel optimistic and motivated, and quite honestly- ready to prep my home and my large family for what's ahead!
 So who's ready to get your home organized for back to school?

 Because you all know how much I believe that an organized home and life can make you a more productive and fulfilled person!
 Are you with me?